COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal

 \section{Conclusions}

 In the context of a given dark matter model, the results of any two experiments can be compared by fitting the model to both data sets, and evaluating the goodness of fit to the combination of data.
-However, for a model-independent analysis such forward modeling is not possible.
-Therefore we have performed an unfolding of the dark matter event rate implied by the DAMA/LIBRA annual modulation data in order to estimate the sensitivity of the COSINUS experiment to such event rate.
-We find that in an optimistic zero-background scenario and a 1 keV nuclear recoil detection threshold, COSINUS can reach a $1\sigma$ exclusion of the DAMA/LIBRA DM signal with 57 kg day exposure.
-For $2\sigma$ exclusion the required exposure is 130 kg day and for $3\sigma$ exclusion 250 kg day.
-Assuming gaussian errors for the unfolded distributions we estimate the required exposure for a $5\sigma$ exclusion as 750 kg day.
-We have investigated the sensitivity of these results to assumptions made about the DAMA/LIBRA quenching factor and energy resolution, and found the results to be stable under reasonable variations in these parameters.
+However, for a model-independent analysis, such forward modeling is not possible.
+Therefore, we have performed an unfolding of the dark matter event rate implied by the DAMA/LIBRA annual modulation data in order to estimate the sensitivity of the COSINUS experiment to such event rate.
+We find that, in an optimistic zero-background scenario and a 1 keV nuclear recoil detection threshold, COSINUS can reach a $1\sigma$ exclusion of the DAMA/LIBRA DM signal with 57 kg day exposure.
+For $2\sigma$ exclusion the required exposure is 130 kg day, and for $3\sigma$ exclusion, 250 kg day.
+Assuming gaussian errors for the unfolded distributions, we estimate the required exposure for a $5\sigma$ exclusion to be 750 kg day.
+A simple background model indicates that the low energy region below $\sim3.5$ keV could be contaminated by electron recoil events leaking into the nuclear recoil selection window.
+If the event selection is restricted above 4 keV, we find the required exposure as 77 kg day ($1\sigma$), 170 kg day ($2\sigma$) and 320 kg day ($3\sigma$).
+We have investigated the sensitivity of these results to assumptions made about the DAMA/LIBRA quenching factor and energy resolution, and found them to be stable under reasonable variations in these parameters.